 Face coverings are also required to be worn in university public settings/outdoor spaces where social distancing (minimum of 6 feet) is not possible.

-Face coverings are not required to be worn when individuals are alone in any space including: office space, in a residence hall, or a public space.
+Face coverings are not required but are encouraged, to be worn when individuals are alone in any space including: office space, in a residence hall, or a public space.

 Students, faculty, and staff are always expected to have a face covering available so that it can be worn when social distancing is not possible such as being in hallway, elevator, etc.